HFT faces a key moment in the European Parliament (Photo: Shutterstock)

-Exchanges and the HFT industry have campaigned against the measures in public and behind closed doors.
+Policy exchange Exchanges and the HFT industry have campaigned against the measures in public and behind closed doors.
 Exchanges have been ‘very vocal’ about HFT, and a key priority has been to ‘preserve all HFT’, Kay Swinburne told the Bureau.

 HFT has become a significant earner for exchanges: demand for servers located close to the exchanges and high-tech data feeds is highly lucrative.
 Exchanges have slashed their trading fees to compete for their custom – and some even pay rebates on trading fees to entice the HFTs.